 GLP-1 receptor agonists improve insulin secretion, decrease glucagon secretion, increase satiety (decrease food intake), and may have beneficial effects on β-cell function, limiting the risk for hypoglycemia (due to their glucose-dependent mechanism).
-Several members of this class of medications have been approved for use in the treatment of T2DM patients by the FDA, including Byetta® / Bydureon® ("exenatide") (April 2005, January 2012) (AstraZeneca), Victoza® / Saxenda® ("liraglutide") (Novo Nordisk) (January 2010, December 2014), TanzeumTM ("albiglutide") (GlaxoSmithKline) (April 2014), AdlyxinTM ("lixisenatide") (Sanofi) (July 2016), TrulicityTM ("dulaglutide") (Eli Lilly and Company) (September 2014), and Ozempic® ("semaglutide, exenatide, albiglutide, dulaglutide and oral semaglutide.
+Several members of this class of medications have been approved for use in the treatment of T2DM patients by the FDA, including Byetta® / Bydureon® ("exenatide") (April 2005, January 2012) (AstraZeneca), Victoza® / Saxenda® ("liraglutide") (Novo Nordisk) (January 2010, December 2014), TanzeumTM ("albiglutide") (GlaxoSmithKline) (April 2014), AdlyxinTM ("lixisenatide") (Sanofi) (July 2016), TrulicityTM ("dulaglutide") (Eli Lilly and Company) (September 2014), and Ozempic® ("semaglutide") (Novo Nordisk) (December 2017).
+Seven CVOTs have been performed in the past 4 years using lixisenatide, liraglutide, semaglutide, exenatide, albiglutide, dulaglutide and oral semaglutide.
 All have shown non-inferiority for cardiovascular outcomes, with liraglutide, subcutaneous semaglutide, albigultide and dulaglutide demonstrating superiority (significant reductions in composite cardiovascular outcomes) with these drugs.